 It's time to answer those questions and show you why chicken has retained water, what air chilled means, and why it even matters.

-What is Air Chilled Chicken?
+🌬️ What Does Air Chilled Mean?

-There is always a chance that the water used to chill the chicken could be contaminated either from it's source or from being re-used to dunk chicken after chicken.
+There is always a chance that the water used to chill water-chilled chicken could be contaminated either from it's source or from being re-used to dunk chicken after chicken.
 That is something that of course would be monitored, but it's always going to be some chance.

 If you are a fan of crispy skin on your chicken you want to do air chilled.
 I have learned from using wet brines mainly on turkey that it may add flavor but the skin won't crisp up very good, one reason I switched to doing dry brines for Thanksgiving.

-Here are some brands you can look for that make Air Chilled Chicken in some format.
+Here are some brands you can look for that make air chilled chicken in some format.
 Just because they are on the list doesn't necessarily mean all of the products from each brand are air chilled.
 Make sure to real the packaging.

 |Bell & Evans|